 Case studies in a variety of styles are established ways to get students engaged with the ethical consequences of developments in molecular biology.
 Building on from the talks of the bioethics education session, this workshop will offer some advice and training on developing case studies for use with molecular life science students.

-Chairs: Chris Willmott, Leicester, United Kingdom; John Bryant, Exeter, UK
+Chairs: Chris Willmott, Leicester, UK; John Bryant, Exeter, UK

 Research and Career Skills